 What else is involved?

-On top of this, the Bar Standards Board requires pupils to complete two courses during their pupillage year: an advocacy training course and a practice management course.
-The former is taught by accredited advocacy trainers (usually judges or senior barristers), and involves 12 hours of training on topics like cross-examination and oral submissions.
+At present the Bar Standards Board requires pupils to complete two courses during their pupillage year: an advocacy training course and a practice management course.
+The former is taught by accredited advocacy trainers (usually judges or senior barristers) and involves 12 hours of training on topics like cross-examination and oral submissions.
 The practice management course, meanwhile, consists of presentations on core elements of the profession like ethics, finances and court etiquette.
 Both courses are run by the Inns of Court and the Circuits, and both usually take place during a pupil's first six.
-Additionally, barristers are required to take a forensic accounting course, either during the pupillage year or within the first three years of practice.

 Life as a pupil

 Over the years, pupils have reported all manner of activities filling their days: attending trials, taking notes at proceedings, drafting skeleton arguments, interviewing witnesses, and in the case of one, “going on a site visit to some grotty little shed with a tree growing through it.”
 One thing they made clear is that no two days of pupillage are the same – a reason many pursue the role in the first place.

 How much contact pupils have with their chambers' clerks varies by the type of work their set does: it tends to be minimal at commercial sets, where much of pupils' work is dictated by their supervisor's caseload, while those at criminal and common law sets generally enjoy regular interaction with the clerks.
 While pupils can certainly expect some late nights here and there (particularly those working on the criminal side, where short-notice requests are frequent), many of our pupil sources have told of being pushed out the door come 6.30pm or so.

 Pupillage is not considered a particularly gregarious experience.